Darige/spectral-preprocessing/README.md

 # Spectral-preprocessing
+Code for my UCL dissertation

-Code for Spectral data preprocessing and augmentation methods for deep learning
+Title: Spectral data preprocessing and augmentation methods for deep learning

-The Jupyter Notebook ('ROF-DENOISING.ipynb') gives an introduction to the total variation denoising problem and the spectral framework derived from it
+Note: The Jupyter Notebook ('ROF-DENOISING.ipynb') gives an introduction to the total variation denoising problem and the spectral framework derived from it

 Abstract: